 The Cook and Hold Option

-To deal with that, most units now come with a cook and hold function that automatically kicks on a warm holding cycle after the cooking is done.
+To deal with that, most commercial smokers now come with a cook and hold function that automatically kicks on a warm holding cycle after the cooking is done.
 That allows you to keep your foods at temperatures that are both safe and pleasing for customers.
 And, since it's automatic, it means you save money on staff time not spent minding the smoker.

-Some recipes will call for wet smoking foods and most items cooked in smoker ovens will need to be kept in humid air if you're the cook and hold function.
+Some recipes will call for wet smoking foods and most items cooked in smoker ovens will need to be kept in humid air if you're using the cook and hold function.
 In cooking, humidity helps further impart the smoke flavor, with the moisture carrying that essence into the food as it absorbs.
-Afterward, it keeps your foods from drying out, no matter how long you need to hold it.
+Afterward, it keeps your food from drying out, no matter how long you need to hold it.

 Cold Smoking Capability